MUSEUM HOME - RUGBY RELICS HOME

 Old Stager

 We are searching for information or newspaper reports by journalist WJ 'John' Hoare known as 'Old Stager'.
 Seen above kicking off a charity match 'OId Stager' was an influential member of the South Wales press core, his criticism of the selection policy led to the creation of a five man selection panel.
 He then named them the 'Big Five', a term which became as famous as the man himself.
 There were two 'Old Stagers', the first 'JR Stephens' covered rugby in South Wales around the 1890s to early 1900s, the Old Stager for whom we are searching info is the SW Echo, SW Argus & Western Mail writer of the 1920s and 1930s.
 He was a prolific writer a fine example of his work was the front page of the South Wales Football Echo on the day when Wales defeated New Zealand in 1935, almost the complete front page is written by Old Stager, this for an evening paper which would hit the streets within 90 minutes of the match finishing, a phenomenal feat !
 Any help given will be credited on our 'Old Stager' page when complete.
-Please email us at museum@rugbyrelics.com if you are able to help !

 A big THANK YOU to the following who have supplied information to items appearing on this page: